ShoufaChen/DiffusionDet/GETTING_STARTED.md

-## Getting Started with Detectron2
+## Getting Started with DiffusionDet